Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 660 should perform quite a bit faster than the GeForce GT 210 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 660 is 1027% faster than the GeForce GT 210 overall, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 660 is much (about 1564%) faster with regards to anisotropic filtering than the GeForce GT 210. (explain)
+Texel RateThe GeForce GTX 660 is much (approximately 1564%) better at texture filtering than the GeForce GT 210. (explain)

-Pixel RateThe GeForce GTX 660 will be quite a bit (about 898%) better at AA than the GeForce GT 210, and capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce GTX 660 will be quite a bit (approximately 898%) better at full screen anti-aliasing than the GeForce GT 210, and also should be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison